Charles Fletcher Lummis: El Alisal (Lummis House)

-Lummis purchased a 3-acre plot around 1895 and spent 13 years building what would become a 4,000-square-foot stone home with an exhibition hall, calling it El Alisa (it is know today as the Lummis House).
+Lummis purchased a 3-acre plot around 1895 and spent 13 years building what would become a 4,000-square-foot stone home with an exhibition hall, calling it El Alisal (known today as the Lummis House).
 He frequently entertained, with parties he called "noises" for various writers, artists, and other prominent figures.
 The parties usually included a lavish Spanish dinner with dancing and music performed by his own private troubadour.
 The extravaganzas wore out a number of female assistants or "secretaries" conscripted into working on them.

 The Lummis House was donated to the Southwest Museum of the American Indian in 1910 and then sold in 1943 to the state of California, which transferred it to the city in 1971.
 The Historical Society of Southern California took occupancy in 1965, using it as headquarters and helping manage the property, eventually leaving in 2014.
 Open to the public as a museum and park on Saturdays and Sundays, the site also serves as a focus for Lummis Day activities (see below).